-Response to cilta-cel therapy (see Section 4.3.3)

-- Relapse/progression of disease

-- Subsequent treatments for multiple myeloma, including stem cell transplant or other cellular therapy

-- Date and cause of death
+- Concomitant medications for adverse events, as well as those used prophylactically to prevent cilta-cel-related adverse events - Response to cilta-cel therapy (see Section 8.3.3) - Relapse/progression of disease - Subsequent treatments for multiple myeloma, including stem cell transplant or other cellular therapy - Date and cause of death

-4.3.1.
+8.3.1.
 Exposures

+This study is a non-interventional study.
 The main exposure of interest is treatment with cilta-cel.
-This study will collect data from patients enrolled in the study who are treated with cilta-cel per the health authority approved cilta-cel Summary of Product Characteristics (SmPC) in the respective country/region, or who have received cilta-cel not meeting pre-specified drug product specifications per label.
+This study will collect data from patients enrolled in the study who are treated with cilta-cel per the health authority approved cilta-cel Summary of Product Characteristics (SmPC) in the respective country/region, or who have received cilta-cel not meeting pre-specified drug product specifications per label per routine clinical practice.